Battle of Dungeness: Battle

 Blake tried to assist the Garland and the Anthony Bonaventure but was constantly attacked by Dutch flagships such as the Princes Louise of Johan de Liefde and the Monnickendam of Pieter Florisse.
 The Triumph nearly avoided being grappled at both sides, by the Princes Louise and the Gulden Beer of Captain Jan de Haes.
 Blake received little support from the remainder of the English fleet.
 When the Happy Entrance entered the channel, she was at once assaulted and only with difficulty managed to extract herself.
-The other English ships began to understand the tactical situation: the exit functioned as a bottle neck and trying to force it would only allow the Dutch to overpower the English ships one by one.
+The other English ships began to understand the tactical situation: the exit functioned as a bottleneck and trying to force it would only allow the Dutch to overpower the English ships one by one.
 On the other hand, most Dutch ships did not engage either.
 Annoyed, Commodore Michiel de Ruyter on the Witte Lam entered the exit in the opposite direction to attack the mass of the English ships but no one followed him and he was forced to withdraw.
 He complained in his journal: "If we had had any help, yea of but ten or twelve ships, we would have beaten the entire fleet".
 Despite the tactical difficulties, it was unacceptable to leave Blake to his fate.
 The two most heavily armed English vessels apart from the Triumph, the Vanguard and the Victory, used their superior firepower to break the Dutch opposition and allowed Blake to retreat and join the English main force.
 The Triumph had lost her fore-topmast and Blake had been wounded.